WhitneyOnTheWeb/DataVisualization/README.md

 - **Is there something you don’t understand in the graphic?**
    No, but it would be nice to have an aggregate of total game sales for each platform for comparison purposes, to weed out the difference between a glut of titles for a given system and loss of overall market share to other systems.

-### Conclusions
+### Changes Made

-After reviewing the feedback, I opted to not make any changes at this time.
-The majority of questions about the data pertain to individual platform sales instead of sales by company.
+After reviewing the feedback, I opted to not make any changes to the chart.
+The majority of questions about the visualization from the readers pertain to individual platform sales instead of sales by company.
 I agree that going one step further by breaking out each company by platform would be extremely interesting, however it wasn't the objective of this particular visualization.
 Looking at this data broken down by company gives a different and somewhat more informative view of who is winning the console wars, as platforms tend to come and go relatively quickly, however companies that release game platforms tend to do so fairly regularly.

-For the code change history, you're able to see improvments that were maked based on the initial concept of the chart in the files folder.
+As I build this data visualization, I was making continual improvements based on verbal feedback I was receiveing from the people who would become my readers as to what kind of functionality they would like to see.
+Much of these improvements can be seen by reviewing the code change history of index.html on GitHub.

 ### Resources